paulleoniuk/space_radar/README.md

 # SpaceRadar

-Space Radar is a command line tool that scans a radar file and checks it for the presence of space invader patterns.
+Space Radar is a gem that scans a radar file and checks it for the presence of space invader patterns.

 ## Installation